The Louisiana Creole Research Association, Inc. known as LA Creole,

 in researching their ancestry, provides programs about Creole culture

 for its members and the general public throughout the year, and

 celebrates the legacy of a unique, sometimes forgotten people.

 Who are the Creoles?

-There is evidence that both French and Spanish Colonial Louisiana identified all its people (white, black, and mixed), both free and enslaved, who were born in the new world of old world stock as Creole.
+There is evidence that both French and Spanish colonial Louisiana identified all its people (white, black, and mixed), both free and enslaved, who were born in the new world of old world stock as Creole.
 That included the offspring of Europeans (predominantly French and Spanish), Africans, and a mixture of both that could also include Native American.
 Therefore, the descendants of all these people can claim Creole heritage.

 LA Creole identifies the gens de couleur, or people of color, as the mixed-race descendants of those early colonial inhabitants of Louisiana who became a unique ethnic group.